Why Climb Mont Blanc?

 Some programs are presented as mountaineering courses.
 These include more thorough explanations on the technical aspects of mountaineering – typically including the use of crampons, ice axe and avalanche risk.
 Still, this ascent is not for beginners and can't be taken as an introduction to mountaineering.
 You definitely need prior experience to attempt the Mt Blanc ascent.

-Have a look at this 5-day Climbing Mont Blanc and Gran Paradiso program, with IFMGA certified guides from Namaste Mountain Guide.
+Have a look at this 6-day Climbing Mont Blanc with snow and ice skills program, with IFMGA certified guides from Tal Niv's team.
 This tour includes learning the basics of mountaineering.

 During the climbing season –June to September (see "When to climb Mont Blanc" above)— temperatures along the Mont Blanc ascent range between 20° at Nid d’Aigle and -20° at the summit.
 At the top, it is usually extremely windy as well.
 Temperatures at the valleys along the way can vary between 15°C and 25°, and between 5° and 15° on the passes.